Analog quantum chemistry simulation: Obtaining molecular potentials

-and only $N^3$ terms are involved, speeding-up the calculation\footnote{$\widetilde{f}$ denotes the Fourier transform of function $f$.}.
+and only $N^3$ terms are involved, speeding-up the calculation.
+Here $\widetilde{f}$ denotes the Fourier transform of function $f$.
 In principle, this induces periodic boundary conditions in the system, which are undesirable as fermions would interact along the minimum distance measured on the periodic lattice, overestimating e-e interactions.
 To solve this issue, we double the size of the system before calculating the Fourier transform, and impose null probability of occupying these artificial positions.
-Fourier Transforms are obtained using a Discrete Fast Fourier Algorithm.
+Fourier transforms are obtained using a Discrete Fast Fourier Algorithm.

 This last calculation is the bottleneck from the computational time perspective and, at the expense of memory, we initially store the FFT for each of the $n(n+1)/2$ product of pairs of molecular orbitals, so that the transformation is not unnecessarily repeated.
 It is also useful to note that not every term $h_{ijrs}$ needs to be calculated, due to the symmetries of the Hamiltonian.
 For example, $h_{1123}=h_{1132}=h_{2311}=h_{3211}$.
 In practice, this reduces the calculated terms from $n^4$ to $n^2(n^2+3)/4$ independent terms, where $n$ is the number of molecular orbitals in the projected basis.
-For Figure \ref{fig:molecule}B, we observed that convergence was reached for 15 Hartree-Fock orbitals and 15 low-energy $H_2^+$ states.
+For Figure 3b, we observed that convergence in energies to the order of the discretization effects was reached for 15 Hartree-Fock orbitals and 15 low-energy $H_2^+$ states.
 This corresponds to $n=30$, $203175$ independent terms, and approximately 8h of total computational time in a 2.20GHz CPU.